Beta Blockers vs. Calcium Channel Blockers: A Comprehensive Comparison

 -

 Heart Failure: Certain types of heart failure benefit from beta blockers, which can improve the heart's efficiency and reduce mortality risk.
-However, it's crucial to start with low doses and carefully monitor the patient's response, as beta blockers can exacerbate heart failure in some cases.
+Still, it's crucial to start with low doses and carefully monitor the patient's response, as beta blockers can exacerbate heart failure in some cases.

 -